 Featured Securities Law Books:

 The Securities Enforcement Manual, Second Edition: Tactics and Strategies – Published by the American Bar Association, this new Second Edition completely updates the first edition published in 1997.
-Although a bit old, it provides comprehensive coverage to proven approaches and techniques for dealing with an enforcement threat from the SEC, self regulatory organizations, or state securities regulators.
-It takes you step-by-step through enforcement investigations and proceedings, providing you with strategies to influence the outcome of an investigation and prevent or minimize the adverse effects of enforcement actions
+Although a bit old, it provides comprehensive coverage of proven approaches and techniques for dealing with an enforcement threat from the SEC, self-regulatory organizations, or state securities regulators.
+It takes you step-by-step through enforcement investigations and proceedings, providing you with strategies to influence the outcome of an investigation and prevent or minimize the adverse effects of enforcement actions.

-Capital Markets Handbook considered by some to be the definitive desk reference for capital market professionals and a complete resource for anyone working in the financial markets field.
-Written by seasoned professionals in association with the SIA, Capital Markets Handbook covers the latest developments in major securities legislation, and all aspects of documentation, underwriting, pricing, distribution, settlement, immediate aftermarket trading of new issues, compliance issues, a glossary, a bibliography, and appendices containing the full text of the primary statutes and regulations.
+Some consider Capital Markets Handbook to be the definitive desk reference for capital market professionals and a complete resource for anyone working in the financial markets field.
+Written by seasoned professionals in association with the SIA, Capital Markets Handbook covers the latest developments in major securities legislation and all aspects of documentation, underwriting, pricing, distribution, settlement, immediate aftermarket trading of new issues, compliance issues, a glossary, a bibliography, and appendices containing the full text of the primary statutes and regulations.

 The Law of Securities Regulation – from West Publishing, an excellent introduction and overview of the securities laws.
-This is a “hornbook”, books written for law students to introduce a new subject.
-Excellent reference material for layman, compliance officer or an attorney seeking an introduction to the subject.
+This is a “hornbook,” a book written for law students to introduce a new subject.
+Excellent reference material for layman, compliance officer, or an attorney seeking an introduction to the subject.
 With full citations, attorneys can quickly locate the major cases on a particular topic and obtain additional information.

 Guide to Broker-Dealer Registration – an updated version of the SEC’s original guide is now online.